 The first question many people have of the CBR500R is: is 35 kW / 47 hp enough?
 Or is the 471-cc parallel twin going to always feel like a small bike?

 People who like sport bikes (us included) will be comparing the CBR500R with similar-capacity sport bikes, like the Honda CBR600RR for example.
 Obviously, they’re not the same bike.

 But what might surprise you is that up to near the CBR500R’s 9500 rpm hard rev limit, the 500R feels just as fast as a 600cc sport bike.

 What does this “feels” fast mean?
 Well, the acceleration rate is the same — it has the same seat-of-the-pants thrust of about 1 G. In fact, down low (around 3-6000 rpm), the 500R is even slightly faster to launch, and easier to get off the line (without having to dump the clutch at high revs)

-If you’re used to riding a high-revving sport bike, holding it down in full throttle you’ll have to shift after just over a second.
+If you’re used to riding a high-revving sport bike, and pin the throttle on the CBR500R waiting to see what happens, you’ll realise you have to shift after just over a second.
 You’ll think “What, that’s it?”
-At around 8000 rpm, things are just getting started on a race-tuned 4-cylinder sportbike.

 But if you short-shift sport bikes anyway, it’ll feel normal.

 So, pick your poison.
 Do you ride between 3-8000 rpm, or between 6-14000 rpm?
 The answer dictates what kind of bike you’d like to have.